 The Negatives of Quitting Coffee

 Quitting coffee hasn’t been all roses.
 I do miss the ritual of making coffee, smelling it then downing it.
 I’ve replaced this with a lower dose of caffeine in the form of Matcha Green Tea.
 I also think that caffeine helped me with my morning bowel movements but maybe it just made me have to go sooner with a sense of urgency.
-The extra boost that coffee gave me in the morning was pleasurable as well, but it was losing its power and its effects were short-lived.
+The extra boost that coffee gave me in the morning was pleasurable, but short-lived and quickly losing its power.

 Future Benefits of Quitting Coffee